 Consider looking into a stock music site like Soundstripe.
 Our library of royalty free background music is constantly growing, and our music is fresh and unique.
 Unlike other music sites, we don’t charge our customers per song or limit how many times they can use a particular song.

-Instead, we offer complete access to our music library for a low monthly or yearly subscription.
+Instead, we offer complete access to our music library for a single subscription.
 The subscription model means that not everyone and their neighbor will be using our music, so your video soundtracks will sound unique and engaging to your audience.